 \subsection{Tracking Problems}

-Although the goal of the object tracking is to determine a bounding box, a number of works achieve this by reconstructing the object being tracked.
-This can be done by minimizing some norm with respect to the parameters of low-dimensional representation, which is similar to the minimization we performed to construct the oracle.
-Low-dimensional representations can be obtained by neural networks \cite{wang_learning_2013,jin_tracking_2013}, principal component analysis \cite{black_eigentracking_1998,mei_robust_2009,kwon_visual_2010} or dictionary learning \cite{wang_online_2013}.
-The robustness of methods that do not use deep neural networks is naturally higher, while in this paper we focused on training a robust deep network.
+Although the goal of object tracking is to determine a bounding box, several approaches achieve this through partial reconstruction of the tracked object.
+This reconstruction is typically performed by minimizing a norm with respect to the parameters of a low-dimensional representation, similar to the oracle definition used in this paper.
+Low-dimensional representations can be obtained using neural networks \cite{wang_learning_2013,jin_tracking_2013}, principal component analysis \cite{black_eigentracking_1998,mei_robust_2009,kwon_visual_2010} or dictionary learning \cite{wang_online_2013}.
+While methods that do not rely on deep neural networks generally exhibit higher robustness, this paper focuses on training a robust deep network.